cristal-smac/mas4data/README.md

 systems are inherently adaptive and thus particularly suitable when workloads constantly evolve.

-The SMAC team (Multiagents systems and behaviours) of the laboratory CRIStAL employ the **multiagents systems ** paradigm (MAS), in particularen for complex distributed problem solving.
+The SMAC team (Multiagent systems and behaviours) of the laboratory (CRIStAL)[http://cristal.univ-lille.fr/] use the **multiagent systems ** paradigm (MAS), in particular for complex distributed problem solving.
 For this purpose, a MAS is composed of many entities which aim at solving a complex problem which cannot be done by a single entity.
-A MAS is characterizd by the the fact that :
+A MAS is characterized by the the fact that:

 1. each agent has incomplete information and limited capabilities;